martinopiaggi/Gambetto/Documents/game design document.md

 ### Challenges
-- Time Pressure: Players must make their move within a time limit or remain stationary.
+- **Time Pressure**: player must make their move within a time limit
+  - To be stationary increase the chances to be captured by an enemy piece
+  - Selecting the wrong move can result into falling out from the chessboard or crashing into an enemy piece
+- **Dynamic Enemies**: various types of enemies
+  - Different enemies have different move patterns
-- Dynamic Enemies: Some move in sync with the player, while others have their unique rhythms.
+  - Some move in sync with the player, while others have their unique rhythms (slower or faster).
+- **Powerup exploitations**: Player must make the most of powerups
+  - Wrong powerups could increase difficulty
-- Dual-Pawn Control: Maybe in specific levels, control two pawns simultaneously, adding a layer of complexity and strategy.
+- *Dual-Pawn Control*: Maybe in specific levels, control two pawns simultaneously, adding a layer of complexity and strategy.
-- Rotating Rooms: Dynamic rooms that periodically rotate, altering paths and challenges.
+- *Moving platforms*: Rooms that periodically move, altering paths
+  - Rotations
+  - Translations

 ### Level Design

 Levels will be formed by a succession of rooms each with different challenges and hazards, rooms are made of chess board style tiles and are surrounded by a foggy void.
 Rooms exhibit unique, irregular shapes and may incorporate openings within their design.
 Distinct levels are set apart by alterations in tile patterns, lighting, and fog effects, presenting varying colors to immerse players in diverse environments.
 Within each room, enemies are strategically positioned, and players will find checkpoints to return to upon death.

 ## User Interface

 The main menu will double as the level selection interface, offering players a side view of rooms that exhibit characteristics related to each level, similar to the design seen in the game Smash Hit.
 [Smash Hit example](https://www.youtube.com/watch?v=8Sb8wIWeM2E)

 The in-game user interface will maintain a minimalistic design, featuring only a select few elements, including a pause button and a timer that tracks the elapsed time within the level.